Early long-term potentiation: Alternative models

-The hypothesis that the stabilisation of synaptic plasticity depends on de novo protein synthesis is popular in literature.
+The hypothesis that the stabilisation of synaptic plasticity depends on de novo protein synthesis is widely discussed in the literature.
 The temporal differentiation between early and late LTP is also based on this.
 Early LTP is associated with short-term memory and late LTP with long-term memory.
 Behavioural studies raised evidence against this differentiation.

 Studies with protein synthesis inhibitors showed that blocking protein synthesis did not block memory retention.
 Stable LTP were found in slice preparation of the hippocampus under a state of global protein synthesis inhibition.
 Those studies show that LTP stabilization can happen independently from protein synthesis.
-This shows that the association between protein synthesis and stabilization is insufficient to determine the difference between early and late LTP.
+These findings suggest that the association between protein synthesis and stabilization alone may be insufficient to distinguish between early and late LTP.

 Instead of the differentiation into early and late LTP and protein synthesis as the driving force for LTP and memory stabilization, an alternative model was proposed: in addition to the protein synthesis, the protein degradation also determines the stabilization, so the turn-over rate of proteins is said to underlie LTP stabilization.
 According to the model, the differentiation into temporal phases of LTP is inappropriate and even hindering to future research about LTP.
 Mechanisms can be overlooked due to the closed temporalization of function and processes.